 Noctilucent clouds were spotted over the summer solstice and may be coming your way!
 If you look up and see electric-blue ripples across the night sky, these are Earth’s highest clouds which are common only in summertime.
 They look alien—resembling something from another world.
 And that’s not far off.
 A key ingredient for the mysterious clouds comes from outer space.
 Learn more—plus see observations tips.

 In summer, noctilucent clouds (NLCs) will appear!
 Usually, noctilucent clouds are restricted to the most northern skies, but some years, they reach all the way to Middle America.
 Also called “night-shining clouds,” these mysterious clouds glow high in the sky in gleaming colors of silver and blue.
-And would you believe: they are formed by meteor dust!
+And would you believe: they are literally frosted meteor smoke formed by meteor dust!

 When meteors burn up in the upper atmosphere, they leave dust, like smoke.
 When the hot moist air of summer meets the cold dust from outer space, it forms clouds roughly 50 miles high in the atmosphere.
 When the light from the rising or setting sun hits these sheets of icy smoke, it glows an eerie blue and seems to ripple like waves across the skies.